-Identity proofing has always been an essential part of business security and continues to be one of the most crucial processes an organization must regularly carry out.
+ID proofing has always been an essential part of business security and continues to be one of the most crucial processes an organization must regularly carry out.
 So, what is it – and why is it so important?

 Identity proofing, also called identity verification, is the process of authenticating a presented identity prior to the issuance of credentials or the completion of a financial transaction.
 Put simply, identity proofing is the activity of confirming that someone is who they say they are.

 In contrast to the common idea of identity verification – entering a username and password – identity proofing is what happens before an account can be established and credentials are given to an individual or business.
 This process can either be conducted in-person with document hardcopies or completed digitally with document scans and biometric software (i.e. facial recognition).
 Anyone who has gone through the arduous process of getting an ID card at the DMV is probably all too familiar with the standard in-person identity proofing process.

 Why is identity proofing important?

 Verifying that a person is legitimately who they present themselves to be has obvious benefits for an organization, particularly if it engages in business that allows for the establishment of individual digital accounts.
 Moreover, unless an organization incorporates a zero trust architecture framework into their digital infrastructure, identity proofing is often the last opportunity a company has to prevent malicious actors from accessing sensitive information and critical systems.